 Most of the articles used in everyday life are made up of plastics.
-For example, plastic chairs, tables, bottles, fabric, etc. Plastic is a polymer which has linear or cross-linked arrangement.
+For example, plastic chairs, tables, bottles, fabric, etc. Plastic is a polymer which has a linear or cross-linked arrangement.

 Plastics are broadly classified into two categories, namely thermoplastic and thermosetting plastic.
 The plastics which soften on heating are known as thermoplastics.
 This is the reason due to which a bottle gets deformed on pouring hot water in it.
-There are plastics which once molded cannot be soften by heating, they are known as thermosetting plastic.
+There are plastics which once molded cannot be softened by heating, they are known as thermosetting plastic.
 Bakelite and melamine are examples in this case.
 Bakelite is a bad conductor of heat and electricity hence it is used in electrical wires and handles of utensils.
 Whereas melamine is a fire resistor which is used in making fire resistant fabrics.

 How useful are plastics

 Plastics are highly useful because they are non-reactive and can store chemicals.
 Due to their light weight, strength, and durability, they can be molded into any shape and size as required.
 Plastics are poor conductors of heat and electricity.
 Therefore they are used as coating material for electric wires and handles of containers.
 Plastic bags are widely used today for wrapping food and other such things.
 This results in the accumulation of plastics in our homes.
 Plastics face a big problem during disposal.